Birendra20743592/Streaming-Sentiment-Analysis/README.md

 Step2: Run the 'twitter_API.ipynb' notebook file.
 Step3: Once the notebook displays the message 'Waiting for TCP Connection', run the 'spark streaming.ipynb' file.
 Step4: Load the "result_sample.csv" file to Tableau.
-(In attachment the Tableau data is already stored in packaged workbook)